snhirsch/katana-midi-bridge/README.md

 within a two second period.
 Finally, select a program number in the range 11..127 where you would like this stored.
-The bridge will save the front-panel state and cycle the LEDs around the 'Amp Type' control as an acknowledgement.
+The bridge will save the front-panel state and cycle the LEDs around the 'Amp Type' control as an acknowledgment.
 This information is permanently saved and can be recalled instantly by re-selecting the PC#.

 If you arm the bridge and change your mind, send any other CC message